Bodies pulled from pond identified as missing Indianapolis man, 3 children

-INDIANAPOLIS — The four bodies pulled from a pond on the south side of Indianapolis Tuesday evening have been confirmed to be those of a missing Indianapolis man and his three young children.
+INDIANAPOLIS (WXIN) — Four bodies pulled from a pond on the south side of Indianapolis on Tuesday evening have been confirmed to be those of a missing Indianapolis man and his three young children.

-The Marion County Coroner’s Office identified the deceased as 27-year-old Kyle Moorman, 5-year-old Kyle Moorman II, 2-year-old Kyannah Holland and 1-year-old Kyran Holland.
-A cause and manner and death has not been determined.
+The Marion County Coroner’s Office identified them as 27 year-old Kyle Moorman, 5 year-old Kyle Moorman II, 2 year-old Kyannah Holland and 1 year-old Kyran Holland.

-The week-long search for the missing family came to a tragic end when the body of Kyle Moorman was found in a pond near Bluff Road and Troy Avenue at 7:42 p.m.
+The week-long search for the missing family ended when the body of Kyle Moorman was found in a pond at 7:42 p.m.
 Tuesday.

 A little more than five hours later around 1:15 a.m.
-Wednesday, a car matching the description of the black Saab Moorman was last seen in was pulled from the pond by Indianapolis Fire Department divers.
-The three children were found deceased inside.
+Wednesday, a car matching the description of the black Saab that Moorman was last seen in was pulled from the pond by Indianapolis Fire Department divers.
+The bodies of the three children were found inside.

-Loved ones say Moorman took his children fishing at the pond near Bluff and Troy on the evening of July 6.
+Loved ones say Moorman took his children fishing at the pond on the evening of July 6.
 His cell phone was last active there at 12:48 p.m. on July 7.

+The family told WXIN that a bottle belonging to 1 year-old Kyran was found along the edge of the pond before the bodies were recovered.

-“We’ve been out here alone,” said Mariah Moorman, Kyle Moorman’s sister on Monday evening.
+“We’ve been out here alone,” Mariah Moorman, Kyle Moorman’s sister, said Monday evening.

 “Nobody (will) help us,” said Gloria Hamblen, Kyle Moorman’s aunt.